Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 when client joins a room --- check so that the activeUsersInRoom DONT exceed 2 people.
 ALSO Hide from roomlist INSTANTLY when a client joins... (instant update of interface) ---FIXED

 FCK - Fix PW joining of room - so the logic is same as for Non-PW rooms!

+Swedish chars not allowed in lobbyname selection hm... well thats fine I think

+remove existing timers if there are any for when client joins a room!

 L:560 creator joins room
 L:590 = client joins room